lucasb20/Review-Classifier/README.md

  NOTE: 'model-space' folder used to train the model.
 The model is a 'Sequential' for classification with an Embedding layer, a GlobalAvaragePooling1D layer, a Dense layer with ReLU activation and a Dense layer with sigmoid activation.
 Total params: 320289.

+**Installation instructions**

+**System requirements**

+* Python 3.10
+* Node.js 20.10
+* NPM 10.2

+**Frontend application installation**

+1. Enter the frontend application folder
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to launch the application in development mode

+**API installation**

+1. Enter the backend application folder
+2. Run `pip install -r requirements` command to install dependencies
+3. Run `flask run` to run development mode

+**Docker Compose**

+If you have Docker installed, you can also run the project using Docker Compose.

+1. Navigate to the project directory where the `docker-compose.yml` file is located

+2. Run `docker-compose up --build` command to build and start the containers

 **Screenshots**

 - accurancy: 87.28%